3Blocks-net/docs-pecunity-io/OctoWallet/Strategy Builder/Action Facets/uniswapv2.md

 - **Token-to-Token Swaps**:

-  - Use `swapExactTokensForTokens` to swap a fixed amount of one token for as many of another token as possible.
+  - Use `swapExactTokensForTokensUniswapV2` to swap a fixed amount of one token for as many of another token as possible.
-  - If the goal is to obtain an exact amount of output tokens, `swapTokensForExactTokens` can be used, setting a limit on how many input tokens can be spent.
+  - If the goal is to obtain an exact amount of output tokens, `swapTokensForExactTokensUniswapV2` can be used, setting a limit on how many input tokens can be spent.

 - **ETH Swaps**:
-  - Convert ETH into tokens using `swapExactETHForTokens`, ideal for strategies where ETH is converted into another asset.
+  - Convert ETH into tokens using `swapExactETHForTokensUniswapV2`, ideal for strategies where ETH is converted into another asset.
-  - Alternatively, swap for an exact amount of tokens with `swapETHForExactTokens`.
+  - Alternatively, swap for an exact amount of tokens with `swapETHForExactTokensUniswapV2`.
-  - For the reverse (i.e., swapping tokens to ETH), use `swapExactTokensForETH` or `swapTokensForExactETH` depending on whether a fixed input or exact output is desired.
+  - For the reverse (i.e., swapping tokens to ETH), use `swapExactTokensForETHUniswapV2` or `swapTokensForExactETHUniswapV2` depending on whether a fixed input or exact output is desired.

 #### Example Strategy Step: